Ground Cover Vines

 Flower Color: purple-black to orange-yellow berries 6–8 mm diameter

-Soil Requirements: This Ivy can use most types of soil, or it is a climber, which means that the plant can attach to trees and other structures as it grows upwards.
+Soil Requirements: This Ivy can use most soil types, or it is a climber, which means that the plant can attach to trees and other structures as it grows upwards.

-Pruning encourages growth and is required much of the time because English Ivy grows extensively and will take over an area.
+Pruning encourages growth and is required because English Ivy grows extensively and will take over an area.

 Flower Form: Describe Plant's appearance in detail - the leaves are shaped with three to five points and are waxy in texture.
 They range in length from 50–100 mm, with a 15–20mm petiole.
 They gather in groups of three to five, and dark purple fruit fills the center.